 6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility?
-Yes D No Name of residential aged care facility and name of the approved provider: Bolton Clarke Westhaven, RSL Care RDNS Limited ACN 010 488 454. village operator cannot k retirement village.
-To ente are not covered by the Retirement Villages Act 1999 (Qld) .
-The retirement eep places free or guarantee places in aged care for residents of the er a residential aged care facility, you must be assessed as eligible by an ream (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
-Exit fees may apply when may involve entering a ne Part 7 - Services you move from your retirement village unit to other accommodation and w contract.
-7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)? ter a residential aged care facility, you must be assessed as eligible by a Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth). n you move from your retirement village unit to other accommodation are w contract.
-'General Services' provided to all residents are: Operating the retirement village for the benefit and enjoyment residents.
-Maintaining the security system and/or safety equipment (if any Maintaining fire-fighting and protection equipment.
-Maintaining and updating safety and emergency procedures f the retirement village.
-Cleaning, maintaining and repairing the community areas ar facilities.
-Maintaining, repairing and replacing units and items in, on attached to the units (except where this is a resident responsibility or payable from the maintenance reserve fund).
-Maintaining, monitoring and responding to the emergency cas system and any other security services and emergency cas services in the retirement village, including ongoing staff training and accreditation in its use.
+Yes D No Name of residential aged care facility and name of the approved provider: Bolton Clarke Westhaven, RSL Care RDNS Limited ACN 010 488 454.
+Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
+The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
+To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
+Part 7 - Services you move from your retirement village unit to other accommodation and w contract.
+7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?
+'General Services' provided to all residents are: Operating the retirement village for the benefit and enjoyment of residents.
+Managing the community areas and facilities.
+Maintaining the security system and/or safety equipment (if any).
+Maintaining fire-fighting and protection equipment.
+Maintaining and updating safety and emergency procedures for the retirement village.
+Cleaning, maintaining and replacing units and items in, on or attached to the units (except where this is a resident's responsibility or payable from the maintenance reserve fund).
+Maintaining, monitoring and responding to the emergency care services in the retirement village, including ongoing staff training and accreditation in its use.
 Pest control that is not the responsibility of the resident.
-Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleanir and maintenance personnel, security personnel, personal caa and nursing personnel and/or relief personnel.
-Arranging for administrative, secretarial, book-keepin accounting and legal services necessary for the operation of the retirement village.
+Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel.
+Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village.
 Maintaining any licences required in relation to the retirement village.
-Paying operating costs in connection with the ownership ar operation of the retirement village.
-Maintaining insurances relating to the retirement village that a required by the Retirement Villages Act 1999 or contemplated I a residence contract or that the scheme operator otherwist deems appropriate.
+Paying operating costs in connection with the ownership and operation of the retirement village.
+Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate.
+Complying with the Retirement Villages Act 1999.
 Any other general service funded via a general services charges budget for a financial year.